 Information on the health impacts and distribution of different diseases and injuries is important for monitoring population health and in providing an evidence base to inform health-policy and service planning.
 Burden of disease information can also be used to measure the health impact of interventions, and to highlight which diseases to focus on when investigating the cost-effectiveness of programs and interventions.

-The Australian Burden of Disease Study 2011 uses and adapts the methods of global studies to produce estimates that are more relevant to the Australian health policy context.
-The indicators presented here relate to the NSW population for 2011.
+The Australian Burden of Disease Study 2015 is based on methods developed for the “Global Burden of Disease” studies but has evolved to produce estimates that more accurately reflect the Australian context.
+The indicators presented here relate to the NSW population for 2011 and 2015 respectively.

 Estimating the fatal burden (YLL)

 The first step to estimate YLL is to compile the total number of deaths by age and disease (cause of death).
-All deaths data used in ABDS 2011 were extracted from the AIHW’s National Mortality Database.
-This is a register of all deaths in Australia since 1964, sourced from the cause of death unit record files created by the ABS.
+All deaths data used in Australian Burden of Disease Study 2015 (ABDS 2015) were extracted from the Australian Institute of Health and Welfare's (AIHW) National Mortality Database.
+This is a register of all deaths in Australia since 1964, sourced from the cause of death unit record files created by the Australian Bureau of Statistics (ABS).

 YLL for each disease is then calculated at the disease-specific level (for each age).
 Using single year of age at death, each death is weighted according to the remaining or potential life expectancy at that age of death using the reference life table – this becomes the years of life lost.
-The ABDS 2011 uses the standard reference life table used in GBD 2010 when calculating YLL for the Australian, subnational and Indigenous populations.
+The ABDS 2015 uses the standard reference life table used in Global Burden of Disease Study 2010 and 2013 when calculating YLL for the Australian, subnational and Indigenous populations.

 Estimating the non-fatal burden (YLD)

 The first step to estimate YLD is to define the major disabling sequelae associated with each disease in the disease list, and attribute disability weights that express the health loss on a scale from 0 (no health loss) to 1 (total health loss) associated with each sequelae.
 Several sequelae may be associated with each disease.
-To provide a set of weights for these sequelae, ABDS 2011 has followed the practice of using estimates of the health losses associated with a smaller set of health states to which each of the sequelae can be mapped.
-The health states and disability weights used in this study for both national and Indigenous estimates are drawn from GBD 2013.
+To provide a set of weights for these sequelae, ABDS 2015 has followed the practice of using estimates of the health losses associated with a smaller set of health states to which each of the sequelae can be mapped.
+The health states and disability weights used in this study for both national and Indigenous estimates are drawn from Global Burden of Disease Study 2013.

 The final step is to calculate YLD for each disease, which is calculated as the point prevalence multiplied by the disability weight summed over all sequela levels (for each age and sex).